carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         migrated C++ code.
 Providing immediate safety improvements to Carbon adopters will help motivate adoption.

-    -   In the other direction, safety mechansims must not force manual rewriting of C++ code in order to migrate, either by creating design incompatibilities or performance degradations.
+    -   In the other direction, safety mechanisms must not force manual rewriting of C++ code in order to migrate, either by creating design incompatibilities or performance degradations.
 Automated migration of C++ code to Carbon must work for most developers, even if it means that